QQI LEVEL 6

 Summary

-This full-time course is your perfect opportunity to explore the captivating world of storytelling through both contemporary cinema and photography.
+This full-time course is your perfect opportunity to explore the captivating world of storytelling through contemporary cinema, photography, and cutting-edge 360 VR documentary production.
 Not only will it give you a whole year dedicated to honing your skills in these art forms, but it also provides invaluable support for developing a portfolio that can be used for college or job applications later on.

-The course gives students access to specialised degree tracks such as TV & Film, Photography, Fine Art, Media Communications, Journalism, Design for Screen & Stage and Film History.
-With this comprehensive programme of study at hand, they will gain all the knowledge needed to make confident and successful applications in their future endeavours.
+The course gives students access to specialised degree tracks such as TV, Film, Photography, Fine Art, Media Communications, Immersive Media Production, Journalism, Design for Screen & Stage and Film History.

 Code: 6M18534